German Grand Prix: Hockenheim

-The fast, flat Hockenheim circuit near Heidelberg almost played sole host to the German Grand Prix for the next 30 years.
+The fast, flat Hockenheim circuit near Heidelberg and Stuttgart almost played sole host to the German Grand Prix for the next 30 years.
 The 1977 event was won by Lauda, but was also notable when local driver Hans Heyer competed in the race despite failing to qualify.
+He did not finish the race and was later disqualified for his illegal participation, the only driver to DNQ, DNF and DSQ.
 The 1979 event was one where Swiss Clay Regazzoni in his Williams attempted to chase down his teammate, Australian Alan Jones, but to no avail.
 1980 was won by Frenchman Jacques Laffite in a Ligier after Jones dropped to 3rd due to time in the pits changing a punctured tyre, but it was overshadowed by Patrick Depailler's fatal accident at the Ostkurve (which in those days, had no chicane and was flat-out) in testing for Alfa Romeo a few days before the race weekend.
 The 1981 event saw a tremendous battle between Jones and rising star Alain Prost in a Renault, with Jones passing Prost in the stadium due to interference by Prost's backmarker teammate Rene Arnoux.
 The race was won by Brazilian Nelson Piquet after Jones pitted with problems with his Williams.
 The 1982 race saw changes to the circuit; most notably a chicane to the ultra-fast Ost-Kurve and a slower first chicane.
 It also saw the end of Frenchman Didier Pironi's career; he had an appalling crash in the pouring rain during qualifying.
 After he hit the back of Prost's Renault, Pironi was launched skyward and then rolled for some time until coming to a stop.
 Pironi, who was leading the championship at the time, had such serious leg injuries that FIA doctor Sid Watkins nearly had to amputate Pironi's legs in order to get him out of the wrecked Ferrari.
 The way Formula One cars were designed at the time was in such a way that the drivers sat so far forward in the cockpit that their legs and feet were way in front of the front axle, leaving those human body parts dangerously exposed.
 They were only protected by only the chassis structure and the aluminium bodywork.
 During the race, Piquet physically attacked Chilean driver Eliseo Salazar after Salazar punted off the irate Brazilian at the Ostkurve chicane while leading the race.
 Patrick Tambay won his first race for Ferrari.
 The 1984 race saw Prost (now driving a McLaren) win and Toleman rookie Ayrton Senna drive very hard at the front of the field during the beginning of the race.